Since its beginning in 1923, including our present leader Janine Storm,

 so much of their time and efforts in service to the Lodge.
 Of our

-eighty six Past Exalted Rulers, sixty two of them have passed on.
+ninety six Past Exalted Rulers, sixty six of them have passed on.

 Our first Exalted Ruler, A. L. (Al) Tomblin, served Orange as Fire Chief